 There are two types of classification for shochu based on the number of times the shochu is distilled and the method of distillation:

-Koshu / Korui is the more modern distillation method (since around 1949).
+The more modern distillation method (since around 1949).
 The shochu is distilled several times and in a continuous still (renzoku shiki).
 This results in less aroma and less taste, and is usually mixed into cocktails.

 Shelf Life

-Since shochu is a distilled spirit that usually is greater than 25% in alcohol content, it can be treated like any other liquor, and can be left open for a long period of time without decomposition.
+Since shochu is a distilled spirit that usually is greater than 25% in alcohol content, it can be treated like any other liquor and can be left open for a long period of time without decomposition.
 Although it is always best to store you liquor in a cool, dark place.

 Shochu vs. Soju